TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 console.log(str.substring(6));
 ```

-It will return the new substring from position 6.
+It will return a new substring from index 6, in this case: "s a very long string!".

 #### 3. When you specify a negative start position.